-- Are there any IPR (patents, trademarks, software, copyrights) that partners will bring to the project (Background)? - State that Assess Rights of Background after the project will be contractualized in the consortium agreement. - What kind of IPR will your project generate (Foreground)? - a) Knowledge or information whatever its form or nature.
-Business information or valuable know-how can be protected via contractual mechanisms, like non-disclosure agreements or as trade secret.
-If relevant state this. - b) Patents, trademarks, design rights, copyright. - State that ownership and assess rights between partners will be contractualized in the consortium agreement. - Will you generate knowledge that cannot be protected?
-State that you will publish Open Assess. - More information about IPR must be stated in the Consortium Agreement that is recommended to be negotiated and signed during the proposal preparation.
-It is therefore important that, at the proposal stage, you demonstrate that you are aware of IPR issues.
+- Are there any IPR (patents, trademarks, software, copyrights) that partners will bring to the project (Background)? - Do not forget to state that after the project completion the Assess Rights of Background will be contractualised in the consortium agreement. - What kind of IPR will your project generate (Foreground)? - a) Knowledge or information whatever its form or nature.
+Business information or valuable know-how can be protected via contractual mechanisms, like non-disclosure agreements or as trade - secret.
+If relevant state this.b) Patents, trademarks, design rights, copyright. - Do not forget to state that ownership and assess rights between partners will be contractualised in the consortium agreement. - Will you generate knowledge that cannot be protected?
+Do not forget to state that you will publish in Open Assess. - It is important that, at the proposal stage, you demonstrate that you are aware of IPR issues.
+It is recommended that the Consortium Agreement be negotiated and signed during the proposal preparation; more information about IPR can then be stated in the Consortium Agreement.